-Discogenic pain is another very controversial diagnosis, involving discomfort which is suspected to emanate from the disc structure itself.
+Discogenic pain is another very controversial diagnosis in the back pain treatment arena, involving discomfort which is suspected to emanate from the disc structure itself.
 Although the theory of this condition might make sense to some doctors, others find the diagnostic criteria to be less than exacting and a great number of physicians believe that it is likely to be one of the most misdiagnosed dorsalgia concerns.

 This article will examine the theory of how disc pain occurs in relation to the small nerves which exist in the cartilaginous endplates.
 Additionally, we will expose the basic fact that the expressed symptoms often do not seem to make sense based on clinical expectations.

 Pain which is described as being discogenic means that the source of the discomfort resides within the disc itself.
 This seems illogical, since intervertebral discs do not have any interior nerve tissues or blood vessels.

 Most patients with degenerative disc disease are told that their pain is also caused by some form of nerve compression, either due to the narrowed intervertebral space or associated spinal osteoarthritic changes.
 So what is the theory behind pain which is considered discogenic and how does it make sense?

 Symptoms which are called discogenic are usually diagnosed when pain is obviously affecting a given spinal area which is free from herniations or significant degeneration.

 Spinal discs have no blood vessels and no nerve endings in them.
 However, they are secured to the vertebrae above and below by what are known as cartilaginous endplates.
 These endplates do have tiny nerve endings, which are the structures blamed for discogenic symptoms.
 Even though these nerves are miniscule, they are often targeted as the source of far ranging and debilitating back pain.